 Being mindful of the body gives us a glimpse of the profound truth of the experience of our bodies.
 Is the anger I felt yesterday still present somewhere in my body?
 Is the chronic impatience I experience the headache I wake up with or the low-back pain I feel intermittently?
 Is the pain in the neck I feel the irritation and frustration I often feel with a co-worker or recalcitrant teenager?

-Recent studies from Massachusetts General Hospital, the University of Arizona, Boston University, the Santa Barbara Institute for Consciousness Studies and Emory University found that meditation may influence the way the brain processes emotions – even when you are not practicing it.
+Studies from Massachusetts General Hospital, and numerous other universities found that meditation may influence the way the brain processes emotions – even when you are not practicing it.
 According to researcher Gaelle Desbordes, “This is the first time that meditation training has been shown to affect emotional processing in the brain outside of a meditative state.”

 The Body as a Teacher